Overview of the non-urban water metering framework

 - the metering-related provisions of the Water Management (General) Regulation 2018 (the regulation)

 - the metering-related provisions of the Water Management Act 2000 (the Act)

 The policy explains the requirements of the new framework.
 The Act and regulation give legal effect to the new framework.

-- Initial list of compatible local intelligence devices (LIDs)—an initial list of compatible devices has been published and the department will continue working with industry to encourage the list to grow.
+- Compatible local intelligence devices (LIDs)— Two new LIDs included have been included on the list of compatible devices for water users.
+Testing has recently been undertaken of the ‘Captis Multi’ and ‘Captis Pulse’ LIDs which demonstrated that these LIDs meet the requirements under the Data Logging and Telemetry Specifications..
 Water users who are interested in ordering a listed telemetry device should contact their local DQP to discuss the installation process.

-- Government owned meters—proposed public exhibition and information sessions planned for February 2020 were postponed to allow more time for the government to work through important issues.
-We recognise affected water users want certainty ahead of their metering rollout dates and affected water users will be contacted directly once further information is available.
+- Government owned meters—We recognise affected water users want certainty ahead of their metering rollout dates and affected water users will be contacted directly once further information is available.